RHS offering "Hope" for those with mental illness

-Students at Rutland High School are hoping to remove the stigma of suffering from mental illness, using a Wednesday visit from from some prominent members of the legal community as a kickoff event.
+Students at Rutland High School are hoping to remove the stigma of suffering from mental illness, using a recent visit from from some prominent members of the legal community as a kickoff event.

-During a Wednesday assembly, students heard from Vermont Attorney General T.J.
+During an last week assembly, students heard from Vermont Attorney General T.J.
 Donovan and John Broderick, former chief justice of the New Hampshire Supreme Court.

 Broderick’s life made headlines when his son, John Christian Broderick, assaulted him in 2002 and sent him to the hospital.